amyibrahim/amyibrahim.github.io/Nanopore_analysis_mapping_gene_check.md

 <img width="683" alt="Screenshot 2024-12-17 at 16 18 37" src="https://github.com/user-attachments/assets/bb7334a0-7883-481f-a96b-58c677765db1" />

-## ii) Within this folder, create a folder for the new basecalling output
+### ii) Within this folder, create a folder for the new basecalling output

 ```
 mkdir dorado_sup_basecall
 ```
 *mkdir = make a new directory*

-## iii) Migrate into yor new directory
+### iii) Migrate into yor new directory

 ```
 cd dorado_sup_basecall
 ```
 *cd = change directory*

-## ii) Use dorado to start basecalling
+### iv) Use dorado to start basecalling

+>**Note:**
->**Caution:** Basecalling is a slow process that takes a lot of memory, this may not run if other large process are running in the server at the same time
+> Basecalling is a slow process that takes a lot of memory, this may not run if other large process are running in the server at the same time

 ```
 dorado basecaller \